tytydraco/yessleep/out/No_Women_in_BlackwoodPart_1.md

 bottom row… bottom row… bottom row…

 I knelt, my knees popping against the thin carpet.
 The bottom shelf sat half in shadow, the wood warped and soft from water damage.
-Most of the books there looked ruined — swollen, mold-eaten, their pages fused together.
+Most of the books there looked ruined — swollen, mold-eaten, their pages fused.

 But one… one was different.